AdamKyle/flare/resources/info/tips/section-1.md

 Let's switch that your class skill - which is documented on the [classes](/information/races-and-clases) page.
 Just click on the class that is yours, and it will tell you the class skill.

-Once you spent some of that hard-earned gold, repeat the auto battle, by just licking Begin, again.
+Once you spent some of that hard-earned gold, repeat the auto battle, by just clicking Begin, again (assuming you have not refreshed the game tab).
 We will do this until you reach: Mercenary of Surface.

 What about all your items you have accumulated from your auto battle?
 You can, before beginning the next one, go through them and investigate if any are good enough for you at your level, but based on the gold you might have gotten, the "starter drops" may just be useless trash to you now.
 If you would like, you could